 before signing any contracts.

-There are various choices to consider in the purchase of a grave marker
+You need to consider various options in the purchase of a grave marker

 or monument.
-The size, style, inscription, material, and installation charge
+Size, style, inscription, material, and installation charge

 You cannot be forced to buy a marker or monument from the cemetery where